saeidshirazi/Awesome-Smart-Contract-Security/README.md

 * [Solium](https://github.com/duaraghav8/Solium) - Linter for both security and style-guide validations.
 Does not strictly adhere to the Solidity Style Guide.
 ### BugHunting

+* [Web3 Decoder](https://github.com/nccgroup/web3-decoder) - Web3 Decoder is a Burp Suite Extension that helps to analyze what is going on with the operations involving smart contracts of the web3
 * [Echidna](https://github.com/trailofbits/echidna) - Fuzzer for Ethereum smart contracts.
 Uses property testing to generate malicious inputs that break smart contracts.
 * [Manticore](https://github.com/trailofbits/manticore) - Symbolic execution tool for Ethereum smart contracts that includes detectors for common security flaws
 * [Mythril OSS](https://github.com/ConsenSys/mythril/) - Open-source security analysis tool for Ethereum smart contracts built around detector modules